Kavya2905/Simulation-of-Car-Black-Box/README.md

 # Simulation-of-Car-Black-Box

-The project involves the simulation of a black box for four-wheelers.
-The code creates a simulation of a normal car.
+The project involves the simulation of a black box for a car using microcontroller - PIC16F877A.
+The microcontroller is programmed to resemble the working of a normal car.

 ![](Screenshot%20(56).png)